neherlab/ffpopsim/doc/python/source/Examples highd.rst

     initial_allele_frequencies = 0.5*np.ones(pop.L) #define some initial allele frequencies
     initial_allele_frequencies[::m] = 0

-    #initialize the population in LD with the specified allele frequencies
+    #initialize the population in linkage equilibrium with the specified allele frequencies
     pop.set_allele_frequencies(initial_allele_frequencies, pop.carrying_capacity)

 Next, we start evolving and track the allele frequencies as we go